Recording a meeting on Zoom? You've come to the right place!

 Lighting a face for a video call is important for many reasons.
 The light will separate the subject from the background, improve the look of skin, and allow the camera to perform at its best.
 In other words, lighting will make you or your interviewee look much better.

 As we mentioned above, a great way to do this is to sit by a big light source, like a window.
 However, getting an electric light will give you control regardless of time of day or weather.

 If you or somebody you are recording are Zooming from a mobile device, you may need a tripod to rig your phone, light, or microphone.
-Here are two affordable options that we use in house:
+Here are two affordable options:

 Here are a few filmmaking tricks you can use to get even better image and sound.

 Make sure you are lit well.
 Exposing the image correctly will enhance the image quality tremendously.
 For example, you could sit by a window during the day or make sure that all of the lights are on at night.
 We also review several video lighting options.